How Qualcomm drives collaboration between MediaTek and Intel?

 Intel and Qualcomm had been suing each other for years.
 This April, the two companies finally reached a settlement with a six-year licensing agreement, which Qualcomm will continue selling chips to Apple for the next six years.
 Right after the settlement, Intel quit the 5G smartphone modem business.

-The competition between Intel and Qualcomm never end after the legal settlement.
+The competition between Intel and Qualcomm never end even after the legal settlement.
 Qualcomm now is trying to step into PC market, where Intel has dominated for decades.

 At this year’s Computex in Taipei, Qualcomm and Lenovo together announced the world’s first 5G laptop, with Qualcomm’s 5G processor inside.
 The chip is set to compete with Intel CPU in PC market.
 Microsoft’s Surface Pro X and Samsung Galaxy Book 2 also start to use Qualcomm’s processors.